Total Eclipse (TV series): Production

 On March 12, 2018, Brat announced the series.
 Production for season 1 took place in Los Angeles that month.
 The show premiered on April 5, 2018.
 A second season of the series premiered on September 6, 2018.
 The third season of the series premiered on March 21, 2019.
-Forbes reported that Total Eclipse and another Brat show, Chicken Girls, helped the network accumulate a "loyal audience" of 15 million unique viewers in three months that "the company is beginning to monetize by moving into advertising in 2019".

-In 2018, Brat released a special YouTube movie titled Brat Holiday Spectacular co-starring Ziegler as Cassie, Skinner as Diana, and other characters from Total Eclipse, that has been viewed more than 7 million times as of February 1, 2021.
+In 2018, Brat released a special YouTube movie titled Brat Holiday Spectacular co-starring Ziegler as Cassie, Skinner as Diana, and other characters from Total Eclipse, that has been viewed more than 7.8 million times as of December 30, 2023.

 Reception

 Forbes reported that Total Eclipse and Brat's most popular show, Chicken Girls, helped the network accumulate a "loyal audience" of 15 million viewers that "the company is beginning to monetize by moving into advertising in 2019".